markohautala/markohautala/README.md

 - 👋 Hi there!
 I’m @markohautala
 - 💡 I enjoy creating smooth, user-friendly interfaces and strong backend systems.
 I have a really good attention to detail, a strong ability to analyze and an ability for quick problem-solving.
 I’m looking for opportunities to use my skills and grow in a collaborative team.
 I’m always eager to upskill and improve myself.
-- 💻 I’m currently upskilling in: ReactJS, NextJS, NodeJS, Machine Learning/AI.
-Azure DevOps and AWS
+- 💻 I’m currently upskilling in: ReactJS, NextJS, NodeJS, Django REST API
 - 📫 How to reach me: markohautala@live.se

 <hr>